Brian White | April 10, 2020 | legal professional

 There are different options if you want to evict them without cause and they have not breached the rental agreement.
 For month-to-month leases, the parent must give the child a 30-day notice to move.
 The eviction notice Texas must explicitly state the day they must be out of the house.
 For leases that have a fixed-term end date, it will be harder to evict them.
 If there is no breach, you may need to wait out the length of the lease and then evict them at the end of it.

 There is no lease

-It may be more simple to evict them if there is no lease.
+It may be more simple evicting a family member with no lease.
 This is especially true if they are not paying you any rent.
 This means that they are a houseguest and not a tenant.
 If they are a guest in your house, you can ask them to leave without going through the eviction process.
 However, it may be best to consult with a lawyer.
 If they have been living with you for a while and use the mailing address, the court may find them to be a tenant.

 How to legally kick your child out of the house?
 If your child is considered a tenant but there is no lease, then the lease term will be assumed as month-to-month.
 This means that you would follow the eviction process above by giving them a 30-days’ notice to vacate before filing an eviction lawsuit with the court.